BruceRanger/MandArt/MandArt.docc/B0-Background.md

 ![Finding Interesting Areas](FullWindowLimeSpots.png)

-This shows typical areas where you might look for interesting images.
+This shows typical areas where you might look for interesting pictures.
 They seem to be in areas that are near where two black areas come together.

 ### Interesting Example

 ![Interesting Spirals](FullWindowInterestingSpirals.png)

-Here we show an image that has been moved to a new center, rotated, and zoomed in by a factor of about 2,880,000/430 = 6,698.
+Here we show an picture that has been moved to a new center, rotated, and zoomed in by a factor of about 2,880,000/430 = 6,698.

-There are some obvious paths that seem to flow from the edge of the image into the interior.
+There are some obvious paths that seem to flow from the edge of the picture into the interior.

 These paths can only end on the Mandelbot figure or on one of the Mini-Mands.
 However, the Mini-Mand may be so small that the we won’t be able to ever see it.